Prashant-rawal/React-with-TypeScript/lessons/03-PropTypes/D-solutions.md

   - The `| undefined` means that it _could_ be `undefined`, which meanes sense since it's optional.
 - This means, that the type is `React.ChangeEventHandler<HTMLInputElement>`.

-If you're curious what other event handles React includes, you can see a list of them in [here](React's%20built-in%20event%20handlers.md).

 ```tsx
 type ControlPanelProps = {
   name: string;